monoshizmkhan/monoshizmkhan/index.md

 <div id="ResearchInterests" class="tabcontent">
   <p style="font-size: 155%">
 	I am primarily interested in research involving the collaboration between AI and humans to better understand human decision-making and thought processes.<br><br>
 	Throughout my doctoral studies, I have worked on the code search task to retrieve programming language artifacts for natural language queries.
-I have also been working on the preference learning task of modeling comparative human decisions through deep learning models.
+I have also been working on the task of modeling comparative human judgments within the task of story point estimation.
   </p>
 </div>